 The show focuses on an aged-up Pebbles Flintstone and Bamm-Bamm Rubble, as well as the Flintstones' pet dinosaur Dino, and their (mis)adventures in a newly-introduced Wild Wilderness setting known as The Crags.
 Meanwhile, back at Bedrock, Fred and Barney get into zany sitcom antics reminiscent of the original 60's show.

 After a number of delays, the show was set to premiere on Boomerang in 2020.
 Unfortunately, it was unceremoniously cancelled in 2018 before even getting to air, dooming it to being a Short-Runner.
-As of 2021, it still has not premiered in the United States, although it has ran fully in other countries.
+In 2021, more than three years after said cancellation, it was announced that it would finally be making its US-debut via HBO Max on September 30th as a "Max Original."
+The final episodes were uploaded to HBO Max as Season 2 on February 17, 2021.
+Before that, it had been able to get all its episodes broadcast in select countries.

 Yabba Dabba Dinosaurs provides examples of: